 We would like to provide you with a brief overview of the legal actions available to you if you or your children are victims of domestic violence.
 For additional information, see Legal Aid of North Carolina's A PRACTICAL GUIDE FOR DOMESTIC VIOLENCE SURVIVAL.

 In 1979, the North Carolina General Assembly enacted the Domestic Violence Act, Chapter 50B, to deal with the growing problem of domestic violence.
 This statute protects a wide spectrum of possible victims of domestic violence:

-- present or former spouses;
+- Current or former spouses;

-- present or former household members;
+- Current or former household members;

-- children and their parents or grandparents; and
+- Children and their parents or grandparents;

 Based upon your complaint, the court may issue an ex parte protective order.
 Ex parte is a legal term meaning that the court entered the order based on a hearing in which one of the parties was not present.
-The court can order that you be given possession of your home, personal property, household possessions or vehicles.
+The court can order that you be given possession of your home, personal property, household possessions, vehicles, and animals kept as pets.
 The court may also order that your abuser stay away from your residence, place of employment or your children's schools.

 By law, the court must conduct a second hearing (a "return hearing") within 10 days after issuing an ex parte protective order.
 At that hearing you will again testify to the specific facts of domestic violence.
 Your abuser will also have the opportunity to testify in his or her own defense.
 Witnesses may be called to testify as well.
 If the presiding judge is convinced that acts of domestic violence took place after hearing testimony from the parties and any other witnesses, the court will issue a permanent protective order which is effective for one year.